Things to do in Mindo: Coffee Tour

 When we got to the plantation, we were able to find some of the coffee cherries ready to harvest.

-The coffee variety that we found is the arabica coffee.
-Interesting fact: you can distinguish the variety of coffee based on the groove on the bean.
-Straight: robusta Wavy: arabica
+The coffee variety that we found is arabica coffee.
+Interesting fact: you can distinguish the variety of coffee based on the shape of the bean; circular: Robusta, oblong: Arabica

 The fruit is called the coffee cherry and to our amazement, when you open it you can eat the flesh.
 It is actually kind of sweet!